MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

   > [!div class="mx-imgBorder"]
   > ![](media/new-dynamic-segment-hilites.png "Change segment type")

 - **In step two, we will start creating our first filter**.
 Use the "filter" field that is shown above (highlighted in blue) to select an entity.
 Once we selected an entity type, we need to choose the specific attributes by which we wish to filter our customers.
-Note that attributes can have one of four value types: A numerical, a string, a date, or a boolean.
+Note that attributes can have one of four value types: A numerical, a string, a date, or a Boolean.
 In the example below, an attribute with a numerical value is used as a filter:

 > [!div class="mx-imgBorder"]
 > ![](media/customer-group-numbers.png "Customer group filter")